 - Odysseus and… okay, there’s way too many NPCs in Odysseus’ story to even list here.

 I used these kinds of events as a model for NPC interaction in The Honey Tree of Pelion.
-Antaeus, Sciron, and Hippomenes are interesting characters but have zero contribution to the main story, except to make the hero look more interesting.
+Antaeus, Sciron, and Hippomenes are interesting characters but have zero contribution to the main story, except to make the hero look more heroic.

 There is almost, literally, no need for NPCs in this outline.
 Even the king, who technically kicks off the plot with his idiocy, isn’t required – he is really only there to make sure the tropes of the genre get their spotlight.
 There are no quest givers, no folks who have critical clues, no archvillains to be defeated before reaching the goal.
 The PCs can overcome nearly everything in the adventure with their character’s ingenuity, abilities, and skills.